David Colquhoun: Controversy over website hosting

 In May 2007, Colquhoun announced on his website that recent comments he had made questioning the validity of claims made by Ann Walker, a lecturer in Nutrition at the University of Reading and a herbalist, had resulted in a complaint to Malcolm Grant, provost of UCL.
 In response to legal threats from Alan Lakin, husband of Walker, Grant required Colquhoun to remove his website from the UCL server.
 This resulted in an outcry from the scientific community, citing a violation of Colquhoun's academic freedom.
 Grant ultimately reconsidered his decision and on 13 June 2007, he and Colquhoun released a joint statement that Colquhoun's website would be reinstated with some modifications effected on advice of counsel.
 By that time, the web pages had been moved to a proper blog and never did return to the UCL server.

-Controversy over election of Prince Andrew to the Royal Society
+Controversy over election of Andrew Mountbatten-Windsor (formerly Prince Andrew) to the Royal Society

-In 2013, Prince Andrew, Duke of York, was elected as a "Royal Fellow" by the Royal Society.
+In 2013, Andrew Mountbatten-Windsor, then known as Prince Andrew, was elected as a "Royal Fellow" by the Royal Society.
 Some fellows of the society thought this was a bad idea because the press had been critical of some aspects of his behaviour.
 Colquhoun wrote two blog posts on the topic, which resulted in media attention.
-As a result, the voting form was changed by the Royal Society, though Prince Andrew remained a Royal Fellow until 2022 when he resigned in the wake of his involvement in the Epstein scandal.
+As a result, the voting form was changed by the Royal Society, though Mountbatten-Windsor remained a Royal Fellow until 2022 when he resigned in the wake of his involvement in the Epstein scandal.